koshaliev/Quantex/README.md

                 new UniversalStepRangeRule(3, 190,
                     new SumAmountCalculation([
                             new FixedAmountCalculation(116),
-                            new WithAddedContextValueCalculation("volume", -3, new MultiplyAmountCalculation("volume", 23))
+                            new ContextValueAdditionCalculation("volume", -3, new MultiplicationAmountCalculation("volume", 23))
                         ])
                     ),
                 new UniversalStepRangeRule(190, decimal.MaxValue, new FixedAmountCalculation(5000)),